Jpauljonesii/Reading-Notes/102/Read-06-Dynamic-Web-Pages-with-JavaScript.md

 # Dynamic Web Pages with Javascript

 1. What are variables in JavaScript?
 Variables are containers for storing data (storing data values).

 2. What does it mean to declare a variable?
 Creating a variable in JavaScript is called “declaring” a variable.

 3. What is an “assignment” operator, and what does it do?
 In JavaScript, the equal sign (=) is an "assignment" operator, not an "equal to" operator.
 It assigns a value to something.

+4. What is information received from the user called?
+The input or information the customer fills in from the prompt.